 Fox’s hit show, “Star", has had all the fashion and music addicted since the airing of season one.
 We are patiently waiting and ready for season three to come back in 2018.
 But until then, Pull Up is at the top of our list!

 5. Loyalty - Kendrick Lamar feat.
 Rihanna

 With DAMN being one of 2017’s hottest selling and record setting albums, we just had to add this all time fav track to this playlist.
 Rihanna’s guest track is having us looking forward to staying loyal to her Navy, into this new year of fashion enterprise surprises.

 We first wrote about this song for the week of 9/11 and we are still in love with this gender-bending track.
 The chill demeanor of the song, as well as the changing sound dynamics within, have us craving more from the rising rapper Syd.

 7. The Weekend - SZA

 SZA had a very successful 2017, and the latest single from her album CTRL, “The Weekend” is our latest and timeless obsession.
 Check out the funky remix with Calvin Harris, too!
 The song is about how she “shares” her man with another woman, and well, SZA has the weekend shift apparently.
 Let the song inspire you to not do as she says and keep your own man.

 8. My Song - H.E.R

 The latest love letter of a song by H.E.R. is a beautiful ballad about the way she loves and how amazing the past loves of her life have her in her feelings.
 Start your year off right with the same feels from one of item’s all time favorite artists!
-H.E.R is one of the most anticipated artists that we expect to shine even brighter in 2018.
-We just know it.
+H.E.R, is one of the most anticipated artists that we expect to shine even brighter in 2018.
+You can count on it; we just know it.